 While your research results will be exempt from export controls under the FRE, any proprietary data provided to you from outside of WCM may be subject to export controls.
 All such transfers of data to WCM need to be governed by a Non-Disclosure Agreement (NDA) negotiated by the Office of Sponsored Research Administration (OSRA) with input from the WCM Export Controls Office (ECO).

-So, even though my international shipment is related to my research and is non-commercial, it’s still an export?
+Although my international shipment is related to my research and non-commercial in nature, does it still qualify as an export?

 Correct; regardless of whether you’re selling any items to the recipient overseas you are engaging in an export activity by sending something out of the U.S.

-What about temporary shipments that come back to the U.S.?
+What is WCM’s policy regarding temporary shipments returned to the U.S.?

 Temporary international shipments are still considered exports and must comply with all applicable regulations.
 There are however certain cases where a temporary export may not require an export license.
 The WCM Export Controls Office will assist in making this determination.